nvu01/Advanced-Data-Management/README.md

    - Stored procedure (refresh_tables()).
    - Optional code to reset the environment.
 3. Result tables:
-   - detailed_table.csv: Contains the detailed rental data with the year, month, and category of each rental.
+   - __detailed_table.csv__: Contains the detailed rental data with the year, month, and category of each rental.
-   - summary_table.csv: Contains the summary data showing the total number of rentals for each film category, organized by year and month.
+   - __summary_table.csv__: Contains the summary data showing the total number of rentals for each film category, organized by year and month.
+4. Project Description: __Project description.pdf__ — This document provides a detailed outline of the project scope, objectives, and methodology.
 ## Prerequisites
 ### Install PostgreSQL on your local machine.
 [Instructions on how to install PostgreSQL](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql)